magomimmo/modern-cljs/doc/tutorial-07.md

 comments and whitespaces from the JS code emitted by the CLJS compiler.
-When paired with `:pretty-print true` directive, `:whitespace` compilation mode is very effective in supporting programmers during the development phase, because it prettyfies the emitted JS code in such a way that you can read it and eventually set breakpoints during debugging sessions with a browser development tool activated.
+When paired with `:pretty-print true` directive, `:whitespace` compilation mode is very effective in supporting programmers during the development phase, because it prettifies the emitted JS code in such a way that you can read it and eventually set breakpoints during debugging sessions with a browser development tool activated.